oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q11: Virtual Drive Letter

-**Question:** Look at the full path of the malicious file.
-The drive letter is significant.
-If the file is not on C:, consider how it got there.
-Mounted disk images (ISO, IMG, VHD) appear as virtual drives and bypass certain Windows security protections.

-**Answer:** `D`
+I examined the file path of the malicious payload and identified that it was executed from a virtual drive.
+The drive letter used was D.

 **Query Used:**
 ```kusto